eweir/DatingAppUse/README.md

 ###Motivation

-This project was motivated by a business question.
-The owners of the app wanted to know how many users were churning and who those users are.
+This project was motivated by a business question: How many users are churning and who are they?
+Which users are messaging other users?

 ###Data